bueler/sia-fve/petsc/grn/README.md

     $ cd ~/sia-fve/petsc/grn/           # back to this dir
     $ ln -s ~/pism/examples/std-greenland/pism_Greenland_5km_v1.1.nc

-Also we need to use scripts from the [PETSc](http://www.mcs.anl.gov/petsc/) source.
-Do:

-    $ ln -s ~/petsc/bin/petsc-pythonscripts/PetscBinaryIO.py  # or similar for petsc3.5
-    $ ln -s ~/petsc/bin/petsc-pythonscripts/petsc_conf.py

 Of course, we need an executable:

     $ (cd ../ && make mahaffy)